squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

 about source control and sharing.
 Overall, I really like gb for projects.
 It's more normal to other languages and I don't have to have Go be the exception to my project backups / paths / scripts / everything.

-But I think examples a lacking.
+But I think examples are lacking.
 The gb docs are great, I'm not saying that.
 I just wanted to walk through growing a project from small to medium to large and see how organization changes.
 First, we'll start by building a fake calculator with no working pieces so it doesn't need a lot of organization.
 Then as we add features, we'll pretend that it needs lots of separation and structure for future expansion and work.